tohuwabohu/puppet-puppet/README.md

 ##Overview

-Manage the Puppet packages and run Puppet in masterless mode on a regular basis.
+Manage the Puppet package state and run Puppet in masterless mode on a regular basis.
+When changes are applied, a list of users can be notified.

 ##Usage